Beef

 Scanning

 We perform routine pregnancy diagnosis, pre breeding scans and foetal sexing.
 This allows you to batch your cows for calving and feed them appropriately.
+We have multiple vets who have a very strong interest in this area.

 Dry Cow Mineral Profiling